manojarya/clojure-12-factor-app/README.md

 If you don't have such a limitation that you have to use java properties file approach then I will strongly recommened Clojure's edn.
 The data format used in Datomic.

-## _Disposability - stuart sierra's component_
+## _Disposability - stuart sierra's component or Anatoly Polinsky's mount_

 One of the troubling aspect to me for a long time was how to maintain state in a big clojure app.
 What is the right way?
 I looked a lot and try to come up with approaches which eventually made my app messy.
 Then one day I stumbled on a talk by Stuart Sierra called "Component Just Enough Structure".
 The talk made complete sense and I tried his approach and it works.
 Before that I was confused on how my design is in big clojure app is going to be and how I can achieve passing state everywhere.
 This tiny framework makes your program state easy to reason with, visible and start/stop at will.
 And it does it so with Object where state is visible, that's a good call! and without losing any of the clojure principles like immutability and functional programming.

 link: https://github.com/stuartsierra/component

-Currently I am evaluating Mount which approaches it a bit differently.
+Second famous choice I am evaluating Mount which approaches it a bit differently.
 I will make a choice after spending enough time with it.
+So far I really liked Mount which doesn't need a complete buy-in of component approach.
+Component is something I have done similar or people do in Spring application where everything is explicitely injected while mount is Singletons.

+So far I have included both in here.

 ## _Logs - clj logging and logback_